 Nearly every Pennsylvania worker is covered by the Pennsylvania Workers’ Compensation Act, which provides medical expenses, wage loss compensation, and other benefits in the event of a work-related injury or death.
 It is important to take certain steps to ensure your benefits are not delayed or denied.

-After the accident, see a doctor immediately, and follow up on any instructions the doctor gives you.
-Keep all paperwork, whether from your doctor, insurance company or employer – as well as copies of any paperwork you submit.
+After the accident, see a doctor immediately and follow up on any instructions the doctor gives you.
+Keep all paperwork, whether from your doctor, the insurance company, or employer – as well as copies of any paperwork you submit.
 For compensation to be allowed, Pennsylvania workers must give notice to their employers no later than 120 days from the date of injury.

 The Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP have decades of experience, and our firm exclusively handles Pennsylvania Workers’ Compensation claims.
 If you were injured on the job, or your loved one was involved in a fatal workplace accident, call 267-589-0090 today, or contact us online to schedule your free initial consultation in our Philadelphia, Pennsylvania office.
 We serve injured roofers throughout the state.